Fibromyalgia and Sex: Part 2: Turning the Pain into Pleasure

 Have sex during the time of day that is best for your body, rather than when it’s expected.
 The “norm” is to have sex around bedtime when it’s time to go to sleep.
 However, by the end of the day, our fibro bodies are spent and we’ve hit a wall that prevents us from being able to fully enjoy intimate activities.
 Even if our minds are looking forward to sex, it can be hard to fully engage when our bodies have checked out for the day.

 Rather than wait for bedtime, have sex when it’s best for you.
 This may be right after waking in the mornings or after a midday nap.
-Find what works best for your body and for your partner.
+Find what works best for your body and your partner.

 Take It Slow